SrCarlos01/evaluation_Cherry_CO/README.md

 # Evaluation code for Cherry CO

+## Requirements
+Make sure you have the following installed before running the model:
+* Python 3.8+
+* PyTorch 1.10+
+* CUDA 11.3+ (for GPU training)
+* Other dependencies in requirements.txt

 ## Installation
-First, install the PyTorch (torch), torchvision and torchaudio packages with support for CUDA 12.4, which enables the use of GPU (NVIDIA graphics cards) to accelerate the training of machine learning models.
+First, install the PyTorch (torch), torchvision and torchaudio packages with support for CUDA 12.4
 ```commandline
 pip install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu124
 ```

 Then, install the basic requirements:
 ```commandline
 pip install -r requirements
 ```

 ## Usage for pickle files (Training))
 - Ripeness: